Wilrey/call/README.md

 This webpage uses implicit grant to authenticate to Genesys Cloud.
-When authenticated and with the grante token, it places a call using the API, with the context of the logged user.
+When authenticated and with the granted token, it places a call using the API, with the context of the logged user.